isomorphic-software/smartclient-docs/classes/MiniDateRangeItem.md

 Provides a compact interface for editing a date range, by providing a formatted, read-only display of the current selected date range with an icon to launch a [DateRangeDialog](DateRangeDialog.md#class-daterangedialog) to edit the range.

 ---
+## Attr: MiniDateRangeItem.fromDate

+### Description
+Initial value for the "from" date.

+**Flags**: IRW

+---
+## Attr: MiniDateRangeItem.shouldSaveValue

+### Description
+Allow miniDateRangeItems' values to show up in the form's values array, or if [DynamicForm.getValuesAsCriteria](DynamicForm.md#method-dynamicformgetvaluesascriteria) is called, for the criterion to be included in the returned AdvancedCriteria object

+**Flags**: IR

+---
 ## Attr: MiniDateRangeItem.textBoxStyle

 ### Description